Shock Mitigation

 Shock Mitigation & Boats

-Marine operators need to identify what type and size of craft are suitable for the purpose.
+Boat operators need to identify what type and size of craft is suitable for the purpose.
 Changing sea conditions and long transits require a shock mitigation strategy.

 Improving Crew Safety